Hamiltonian Floer theory on surfaces: Application: A new spectral invariant and its computation on surfaces

 where the identification of the second term in the last line with $c_{im}([\Sigma];\bar{H})$ follows from the fact that $\bar{H}$ is homotopic relative endpoints to the Hamiltonian $\tilde{H}(t,x)=-H(1-t,x)$ which generates the isotopy $\phi^H_{1-t} \circ (\phi^H_1)^{-1}$, whose time-$1$ flowlines are precisely the time reversal of the time-$1$ flowlines of the isotopy induced by $H$.
 Consequently, there is a natural bijection

 which sends capped orbits with Conley-Zehnder index $k$ to capped orbits with Conley-Zehnder index $-k$.
-It is easy to see that positive braids are sent to negative braids under the above bijection, which establishes the desired formula in the case that $\Sigma \neq S^2$. \\ \\ If $\Sigma = S^2$, we must account for the fact that $\pi_1(Ham(S^2,\omega)) \simeq \Z /2 \Z$.
-Let $G: S^2 \rightarrow \R$ denote the normalized height function such that the single clockwise rotation $(\phi^G_t)_{t \in S^1}$ generates the non-trivial generator of $\pi_1(Ham(S^2,\omega))$.
-It will be sufficient to show that
+It is easy to see that positive braids are sent to negative braids under the above bijection, which establishes the desired formula. \end{proof} We recall for the reader that for a closed surface $\Sigma$, $\pi_1(Ham(\Sigma))$ is trivial whenever $\pi_2(\Sigma)=0$, while $\pi_1(Ham(S^2)) \simeq \Z/2\Z$ (see Section 7.2 of \cite{Pol12} for further details and references for these computations).